In this tutorial, How to enable two-factor authentication (2FA) for SSH logins.

 Conclusion

-You have enabled SSH 2FA on AlmaLinux .
-I hope will this your helpful.
-Thank you for reading the DevopsRoles page!
+You have successfully enabled SSH 2FA on AlmaLinux, enhancing your system's security with an extra layer of protection.
+I hope this guide has been helpful to you.
+Thank you for reading and supporting the DevopsRoles page!